|Common Name||Blunt Leaf Peperomia, Ficus robusta, Baby Rubber Plant, Peperomia obtusifolia|

 Planting And Care

-Extremely dry soil causes baby rubber plants to drop its leaves, while consistently wet soil may cause root or stem rot.
+Extremely dry soil causes baby rubber plants to drop their leaves, while consistently wet soil may cause root or stem rot.

 Water only when the soil becomes dry, usually about once every 10 to 14 days for indoor plants and once every week for outdoor plants.